Azure/terraform-azurerm-avm-res-desktopvirtualization-scalingplan/README.md

 ### <a name="input_tags"></a> [tags](#input\_tags)

-Description: Map of tags to assign to the Scaling Plan resource.
+Description: The map of tags to be applied to the resource

 Type: `map(any)`

-Default: `null`
+Default: `{}`

 ### <a name="input_tracing_tags_enabled"></a> [tracing\_tags\_enabled](#input\_tracing\_tags\_enabled)